SC orders constitution of special court for cheque bounce cases

 The amicus had suggested having one court in one district with a retired judge as a pilot project.

-The top court had earlier directed the Registrar Generals of all high courts to file a status report regarding the compliance of directions issued by it to expedite the trial of cheque dishonour cases under Section 138 of the NI Act.
+SC had earlier directed the Registrar Generals of all high courts to report regarding the compliance of directions issued by it to expedite the trial of cheque dishonour cases under Section 138 of the NI Act.

 Earlier, the apex court had come out with a slew of directions to ensure speedy disposal of cheque bounce cases across the country and asked the Centre to amend laws to ensure clubbing of trials in such cases if they are lodged against a person within a year related to the same transaction.